HandBrake/HandBrake-docs/source/en/latest/get-handbrake/download-and-install.markdown

 Downloading and installing HandBrake
 ====================================

-HandBrake is available for Linux, OS X, and Windows, at the [HandBrake website](https://handbrake.fr/).
+HandBrake is available for Linux, Mac, and Windows, at the [HandBrake website](https://handbrake.fr/).

 This is the *only* official download source for HandBrake.
 For more information, see [Where to get HandBrake](where-to-get-handbrake.html).